Complexity of random smooth functions on the high-dimensional sphere: Introduction

 \end{theorem}

-Theorem \ref{t:nofiniteindex} says that with overwhelming probability all critical values of the Hamiltonian $H_{N,\boldsymbol \beta}$ of index $k$ are inside the interval $[-NE_{k}, -NE_\infty^{-}]$.
-A similar result was derived for the pure spin glass models in \cite{ABC}.
-However, in the pure case it was shown (Theorem 2.2 of \cite{ABC}) that the probability of finding a critical point of finite index above the level $-N E_\infty$ is asymptotically of order $\exp(-N^2 C)$.
-Hence, in the mixture case not only the window of possible values for the Hamiltonian for a critical point of finite index has changed, but also the probability of being outside of that window is of order $\exp(-N C)$.
+Theorem \ref{tnofiniteindex} says that with overwhelming probability all critical values of $H_{N}$ of index $k$ are inside the interval $[-NE_{k}, -NE_\infty^{-}]$.
+A similar result was derived for the pure case in \cite{ABC}.
+However, in the pure case it was shown (Theorem 2.2 of~\cite{ABC}) that the probability of finding a critical point of finite index above the level $-N E_\infty$ is asymptotically of order $\exp(-N^2 C)$.

-\subsection{Complexity function for critical values of diverging index and the total number of critical points.}

-We end this section by studying the number of critical points with diverging index and the total number of critical points (regardless of index).
-Let $k=k(N)$ be a sequence of integers such that as $N$ goes to infinity
+We now study the number of critical points with diverging index and the total number of critical points (regardless of index).
+Let $k=k(N)$ be a sequence of integers such that as $N$ goes to infinity,

-Let $s_\gamma \in (-\sqrt{2},\sqrt{2})$ be defined as solution of
+Let $s_\gamma\in(-\sqrt{2},\sqrt{2})$ be defined as solution of

-The first result in this subsection is the analogue of Theorem \ref{maintheorem} for critical points of diverging index. \begin{theorem} For any sequence $k(N)$ satisfying \eqref{e:k}, as $N$ goes to infinity
+Our next result is the analogue of Theorem \ref{maintheorem} for critical points of diverging index. \begin{theorem} For any sequence $k(N)$ satisfying \eqref{ek}, as $N$ goes to infinity,

 \end{theorem}